 If you are considering LastPass for your business, there are several products catering to different organizational needs.
 For a comprehensive, all-in-one solution, choose the Identity plan ($8 per user per month).
 This plan combines password management and multi-factor authentication.
 For $4 per month per user, you can purchase the Teams plan, which provides a simple but powerful password management solution for employees.

-NordPass is perhaps unlucky to be in second place on our list of the best business password management software because it is undoubtedly a close contender with LastPass.
+NordPass is another strong contender when considering all the best business password management software out there.
 It is highly secure, easy to use, widely supported, and more affordable than some other providers.

 Some of the features we like most about NordPass include biometric authorization and optical character recognition (OCR) scanning.
 These features save you time and make using NordPass a seamless experience.
 Password sharing is another business-oriented feature that makes the platform ideal for organizations.